Roemer/NetDist/README.md

 * Add as many clients as you want
 * All-in-one solution (server + server administrator + client)
 * Easily extensible (like other communications, currently only Web Api is implemented)
+* Idle time (timespan were a handler is not sending any jobs)

 ### Build Status
 |Repo|Appveyor|